 Senior Bishop of the A. M. E. Zion Church and the Presiding Prelate of the Piedmont Episcopal District

-Blue Ridge, West Central North Carolina, Western North Carolina, Cornwall-Middlesex-Surrey of Jamaica, W.I., East and West Angola Conferences of the African Methodist Episcopal Zion Church
+(Blue Ridge, West Central North Carolina, Western North Carolina, Cornwall-Middlesex-Surrey of Jamaica, W.I., East and West Angola Conferences of the African Methodist Episcopal Zion Church)

 George E. Battle, Jr. is a native of Rocky Mount, North Carolina.
 A 1967 graduate of Clinton Jr. College in Rock Hill, South Carolina with an Associate Degree.
 A graduate of Livingstone College in Salisbury, North Carolina with a B.A. degree.
 He also holds a Master of Divinity degree from Hood Theological Seminary, also in Salisbury.
 He earned a Doctor of Ministry from Howard University in Washington, D.C.
 He has also received honorary doctorate degrees from Clinton Jr. College, two from Hood Theological Seminary, two from Livingstone College, Queens College, and University of North Carolina at Charlotte.
 He was elected a Bishop of the African Methodist Episcopal Zion Church in 1992, 84th in the line of succession.
 He presently serves the Piedmont Episcopal District of the African Methodist Episcopal Zion Church which includes the Blue Ridge, West Central North Carolina, Western North Carolina, Cornwall-Middlesex-Surrey of Jamaica, W.I., East and West Angola Conferences.

 His pastorates include Mt.
 Vernon A. M. E. Zion Church, Center Grove A. M. E. Zion Church, and Emmanuel A. M. E. Zion Church which was a circuit in the South Carolina Conference from 1966-1969.
 Foundation A. M. E. Zion Church and Tabernacle A. M. E. Zion Church a circuit in the South Carolina Conference from 1969-1973.

 Mt.
 Zion A. M. E. Zion Church in Lancaster, South Carolina of the Pee Dee Conference from 1973 - 1974.
 Greater Gethsemane A. M. E. Zion Church in Charlotte, North Carolina of the Western North Carolina Conference from 1974 - 1992.

 Bishop Battle has made many professional achievements and has worked diligently serving his community.
-Some of his professional achievements are: CEO of the Battle Corporation; member, Wachovia (now Wells Fargo) Bank Board; member, Boy Scouts Advisory Board; member, Executive Board of the World Methodist Council; member, Billy Graham Evangelistic Association Board; member, Board of Directors for Carolinas Healthcare System, serving as Chair of the Pension and Retirement Committee; member, Board of Directors for Carolinas Healthcare System Foundation; Chair of the Connectional Budget Board of the A. M. E. Zion Church; Vice Chair of the Overseas Missions Board of the A. M. E. Zion Church; member, Board of Visitors, Johnson C. Smith University; Trustee Board member of Central Piedmont Community College; member, Board of Trustees for Hood Theological Seminary; Chair for the Livingstone College Board of Trustees; member, Executive Board for the Global Transpark Foundation, Inc. Bishop Battle also was a past member of the Charlotte Mecklenburg School Board for 17 years (serving as Chair for 4 years).
+Some of his professional achievements are: CEO of the Battle Corporation; former member, Wachovia (now Wells Fargo) Bank Board; member, Boy Scouts Advisory Board; member, Executive Board of the World Methodist Council; member, Billy Graham Evangelistic Association Board; member, Board of Directors for Carolinas Healthcare System, serving as Chair of the Pension and Retirement Committee; member, Board of Directors for Carolinas Healthcare System Foundation; Chair of the Connectional Budget Board of the A. M. E. Zion Church; member, Board of Visitors, Johnson C. Smith University; former Trustee Board member of Central Piedmont Community College (served 12 years); member, Board of Trustees for Hood Theological Seminary; Chair for the Livingstone College Board of Trustees; member, Executive Board for the Global Transpark Foundation, Inc. Bishop Battle also was a past member of the Charlotte Mecklenburg School Board for 17 years (serving as Chair for 4 years).